a7mdfre7at/Masterly.AssembliesScanner/README.md

 // To execlud assemblies, add '!'
 (Exclamation mark) before name pattern as below

-// Scan all assemblies that thier names starts with "Masterly." and ends with ".dll" exc;ud string[] assemblyPatterns = new string[] { "Masterly.*.dll", "!.UnitTests.dll$" };
+// Scan all assemblies that thier names starts with "Masterly." and ends with ".dll" excluding all assemblies that ends with ".UnitTests.dll" string[] assemblyPatterns = new string[] { "Masterly.*.dll", "!.UnitTests.dll$" };
 Assembly[] asslemblyArray = Assemblies.Get(assemblyPatterns);